Dogs are everywhere we turn.

 The laws involving dog bites in Georgia are quite complex, and have years and years of interpretive court rulings saying what the law is.

-That is why anyone victimized by a dog should contact a dog bite attorney in Atlanta to understand what his or her options are.
+That is why anyone victimized by a dog should contact our dog bite attorneys in Atlanta to understand what his or her options are.